paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_11)=
 ## ON / OFF cycles

 The equipment is generally switched off when it is not used to limit as much as possible the consumption of energy.
-In the mission profile, the impact on EEE components of the frequent ON / OFF cycles is considered only by the thermal variations due to the self-heating of electronic equipment in the model.
+In the mission profile, the impact on {term}`EEE` components of the frequent ON / OFF cycles is considered only by the thermal variations due to the self-heating of electronic equipment in the model.
 The influence of frequent switching on and switching off on the reliability of electronic equipment is not perfectly apprehended and not correctly considered.

 A transmitter of a Low Earth Orbit satellite being switched off when out of the scope of the reception stations can occur up to 100 000 times over the {term}`mission lifetime <Mission lifetime>` without having any failures.
 For this specific constraint, no potential impacts have been currently found with experience of In-Orbit Return.
-Consequently, the impact of these frequent ON / OFF cycles is considered as a wear-out phenomenon of EEE components and is discussed in {numref}`eee_4_6_5`.
+Consequently, the impact of these frequent ON / OFF cycles is considered as a wear-out phenomenon of {term}`EEE` components and is discussed in {numref}`eee_4_6_5`.

 (eee_4_3_1_12)=
 ## Radiations

 Another specificity of the space domain is an environment subjected to high cumulated doses of radiation (protons and electrons), due to the Van Allen radiation belt in particular.
 The methodology considers a part of these phenomena through the electrical over-stresses, but with insufficient quantification.
 Currently, the design of any electronic equipment for satellites is qualified with the total dose corresponding to the life of the equipment with a supplementary safety margin.
-However, commercial EEE components are more and more sensitive to cumulated doses of radiation.
+However, commercial {term}`EEE` components are more and more sensitive to cumulated doses of radiation.
 The experience and lessons-learnt issued from various industrial domains is not sufficient to presently develop these models.
 For space applications, only simple models such as the model presented in {numref}`eee_4_6_5_1` is proposed with results of radiation tests performed on components correlated with the level of radiation considered in the different phases of the mission profile.

 (eee_4_3_1_13)=
 ## Temperature and thermos-electrical stress